containers/ansible-podman/README.md

 Ansible Module for Podman
 =========================
-This module will allow to use Podman to manage the images.
+This module allows Ansible to use Podman to manage container images.

 Requirements
 ============